Zilliqa/xbridge/smart-contracts/test/periphery/TokenManagerV5/README.md

 # Note

-The tests for the V5 token manager are in tests/zilbridge because they depend on a hacked version of the USDT contract.
+The tests for the V5 lock proxy token manager are in tests/zilbridge because they depend on a hacked version of the USDT contract.